-- 1. Space availability. - 2.
-The evaluation of previous performance in class and clinical. - 3.
-Satisfactory completion of course pre-requisites and any deficiencies as identified by the faculty. - 4.
-The demonstration of competency in previously learned clinical skills, procedures, and theory content. - 5.
-The student's cumulative GPA.
+- 1. Space availability.

+- 2. The evaluation of previous performance.

+- 3. Satisfactory completion of course pre-requisites and any deficiencies as identified by the faculty.

+- 4. The demonstration of competency in previously learned clinical skills, procedures, and theory content.

+- 5. The student's cumulative GPA.